Susan Abulhawa: Writing

 Abulhawa is a contributing author to two anthologies, Shattered Illusions (Amal Press, 2002) and Searching Jenin (Cune Press, 2003).

-Her debut novel The Scar of David (2006), republished as Mornings in Jenin (2010), is a multigenerational family epic spanning five countries and more than sixty years, focuses on the effects on Palestinians of the Israeli occupation.
+Her debut novel The Scar of David (2006), republished as Mornings in Jenin (2010), is a multigenerational family epic spanning five countries and more than sixty years, focusing on the effects on Palestinians of the Israeli occupation.
 It became an international bestseller translated into 32 languages.

+In 2013 Abulhawa published a collection of poetry entitled My Voice Sought the Wind.

-Her second novel, The Blue Between Sky and Water (2015), a novel of family, love and loss centered on Gaza City, met a vast global readership and critical acclaim.
-Her third novel Against the Loveless World was published in 2020.
-In addition to three novels, in 2013 Abulhawa published a collection of poetry entitled My Voice Sought the Wind.
+Her second novel, The Blue Between Sky and Water (2015), a novel of family, love and loss centered on Gaza City, garnered a global readership and critical acclaim.
+Her third novel, Against the Loveless World, was published in 2020, again to critical acclaim.